Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 from the coupler.
 This was simulated with a transmission line in qucs.
 The voltage for that can be calculated from the chip manual.

+# Power Control and Sequencing

+The power control on the board is fairly simple.
+One power up, the LP3962EMP-3.3 LDO will start supplying 3.3V to REG\_3V3 and the TPSM828302ARDSR will start supplying 1.2V to REG\_1V2.
+They will also pull the PROCESSOR\_RESET pin low until their power is good, and that point they will not pull the reset line low any more (they are open drain).
+At that point the MP5073GG-P is also holding reset line low until it is enabled.

+The STWD100NYWY3F hardware watchdog will power up at that time, but the POWER\_ENABLE pin from it will be pulled high and should remain high for 1 second.

+The MP5073GG-P and MAX4495AAUT current limiting chips will start supplying power to the rest of the board once they detect that power is good.
+However, the MP5073GG-P will wait .1ms after it senses the 1.2V power is good holding the PROCESSOR\_RESET line low, then it will let the processor go.

+All the chips driving the PROCESSOR\_RESET line have power sensors, if any of them sense that the power is bad they will pull that line down low.

+When the processor is in reset and the default settings on the PA\_PWR\_CTL, the AX5043\_PWR\_CTL are pulled low (and they have pull downs, too, so that they are disabled even when the main power is disabled), so all power to the PA and AX5043s will be off.
+The only other piece of the board that will be powered is the LNA (QPL9547), but it has a pull up on its enable line so it will be disabled, too.

+So when the board comes up all the RF section of the board is powered off.

+A HW\_POWER\_OFF\_N comes in from the PC104 connector; if that is pulled low it will power off everything on the board.
+It does this by disabling the 3.3V and 1.2V regulators.
+When 3.3V is off, the MAX4995 controlling power to the PA will be powered off, so that will be disabled.
+The only other part that's directly on +5V is the LNA, as mentioned before, but it will be disabled by default with a pullup to +5V.

+There is also a hardware watchdog, as mentioned before.
+The processor must toggle the FEED\_WATCHDOG line at least once a second.
+If it fails to do that, the 1.2V and 3.3V current limiters will be disabled cutting power to the processor and all digital components.
+This will result in everything else being powered off.
+After 200ms, the watchdog chip will enable power again.

+To power up and enable the RF section, the processor must first make sure all the AX5043 enable lines are disabled (pulled low).
+This is not the default (some are low and some are high by default), but it doesn't matter because they are powered off at the main, anyway.
+The processor then can drive AX5043\_PWR\_EN high to enable the power to all AX5043s.
+The processor can then drive the individual AX5043 enables high to individually power them on.
+Then the processor can drive PWR\_FLAG\_SSPA high to power on the PA and LNA_ENABLE high to enable the LNA.